Welcome To Steve Dunn’s Kidney Cancer Page

 Are You in the Right Place?
 (Types of Kidney Cancer)

-based on a significant amount of research by me, I am not a doctor or health care professional, and you should check on the truth of what I say before staking your life on it.
+Please note that while the information contained here is based on a significant amount of research by me, I am not a doctor or health care professional, and you should check on the truth of what I say before staking your life on it.

 Hints on Using this Guide

 - This is Challenging Stuff!: Although many of my articles are simple and should be easy to understand, in many others, I examine and present data directly from the technical medical literature in detail.
 I try to make it as understandable as I can, but things can only be simplified so far.
 You will have a much easier time if you spend some time learning about clinical trials and medical statistics on the rest of CancerGuide.
 I do present summaries of my conclusions which should make sense without too much effort.
 Still, it may pay to come back to some of the articles as you get more of the “lay of the land.”